Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 PlatformsAndroid, iOS (web via React Native Web)

-Key StrengthsJavaScript ecosystem, Fast Refresh, New Architecture stable, huge community
+Key StrengthsJavaScript ecosystem, Fast Refresh, native-driver layout animations, huge community

 Best ForTeams with JavaScript expertise targeting mobile and web